vytdev/debug-stick/README.md

 I've also encountered some bugs while developing the add-on:

 - Some block properties like in Java are not available
-- Since the add-on listens for block breaks event, some blocks when breaked do their expected behaviour.
-It will be fixed once the `EntityHitBlockAfterEvent` were available.

 ### Contributing